-As of March 31, 2023, we had cash and cash equivalents of \$201.7 million and working capital, consisting of current assets less current liabilities, of \$223.3 million, compared to cash and cash equivalents of \$206.6 million and working capital of \$227.7 million as of December 31, 2022.
+As of June 30, 2023, we had cash and cash equivalents of \$203.9 million and working capital, consisting of current assets less current liabilities, of \$224.0 million, compared to cash and cash equivalents of \$206.6 million and working capital of \$227.7 million as of December 31, 2022.

-Our primary sources of cash are revenues derived from the programmatic purchase of advertising on our platform and our existing cash and cash equivalents, although we have, and may in the future, address our liquidity needs by utilizing our borrowing capacity under our asset-based revolving credit and security agreement (the "Loan Agreement") we have with PNC Bank, obtaining debt financing from other sources, or raising additional funds by issuing equity.
+Our primary sources of cash are revenues derived from the programmatic purchase of advertising on our platform and our existing cash and cash equivalents, although we have, and may in the future, address our liquidity needs by utilizing our borrowing capacity under our asset-based revolving credit and security agreement (the "Amended Loan Agreement") we have with PNC Bank (which was amended in April 2023), obtaining debt financing from other sources, or raising additional funds by issuing equity.